 It is recognised that there are opportunities to make better use of existing community facilities across the island.
-The implementation of the Jersey Care Model and Closer to Home9 initiative will bring more health and community services closer to where people live.
+The implementation of the Jersey Care Model and Closer to Home initiative will bring more health and community services closer to where people live.
 This will be achieved by delivering services in existing community buildings and thereby reduce the need to travel to Town and help the health and social care system to operate more sustainably.

-In St Helier there is a proposal to provide youth facilities in the north of town and a site is safeguarded for this purpose in the plan at Nelson Street car park /The Old Fire Station.
+In St Helier there is a proposal to provide youth facilities in the north of town.
+This will be addressed as part of the Island Public Estate Strategy during the plan period.